tonantr/python-p3-list-crud-lab/README.md

 ## Learning Goals

-- Create, read, update, and delete elements from lists.
+- Create, read, update, and delete elements from lists...

 ***